Brendan Harris: Minnesota Twins

 On November 28, 2007, the Rays traded Harris (along with Jason Pridie and Delmon Young) to the Minnesota Twins for Matt Garza, Jason Bartlett, and Eduardo Morlan.

 Harris saw considerable playing time with the Twins in 2008, 2009, and 2010 as a utility player.
-He played short stop, second base and third base and even a few games at first base.
+He played shortstop, second base and third base and even a few games at first base.
 Harris also saw his first post-season action when the Twins faced the New York Yankees in the 2009 American League Division Series.

-On October 11, 2009, he was the last Major League batter in Metrodome history as the Yankees defeated the Twins 4-1 in Game 3, eliminating the Twins from the playoffs.
+On October 11, 2009, Harris was the last Major League batter in Metrodome history as the Yankees defeated the Twins 4–1 in Game 3, eliminating the Twins from the playoffs.

 Harris was the front-runner to start at third base for the Twins in 2010, but Nick Punto got the nod on Opening Day.
-Punto was later replaced by rookie Danny Valencia and on June 24, Harris was outrighted to Triple-A Rochester after a 5-0 loss to the Milwaukee Brewers.
+Punto was later replaced by rookie Danny Valencia and on June 24, Harris was outrighted to Triple-A Rochester after a 5–0 loss to the Milwaukee Brewers.

-In three seasons with the Twins, Harris hit .251 in 296 games with 14 home runs and 90 RBI.
+In three seasons with the Twins, Harris hit .251 with 14 home runs and 90 RBI in 296 games.
 The Twins were Central Division Champions in 2009 and 2010.

 Baltimore Orioles

 On December 9, 2010, the Baltimore Orioles acquired Harris in a trade along with J. J. Hardy for minor-league pitchers Brett Jacobson and Jim Hoey.

-He spent the entire season in AAA with the Norfolk Tides and hit .225 with 10 homers and 50 RBI in 136 games, after which he became a free agent.
+He spent the entire season in Triple-A with the Norfolk Tides and hit .225 with 10 homers and 50 RBI in 136 games.
+He became a free agent at the end of the season.

 Colorado Rockies

 Harris signed a minor league contract with the Colorado Rockies on January 6, 2012.
-He played for the Colorado Springs Sky Sox and hit .317 with 9 homers and 63 RBI in 106 games.
+He played for the Triple-A Colorado Springs Sky Sox and hit .317 with nine homers and 63 RBI in 106 games.

 Los Angeles Angels of Anaheim

 On November 15, 2012, Harris signed a Minor League contract with an invitation to Spring Training with the Los Angeles Angels of Anaheim.
-He made the Angels opening day roster as a utility player, and hit .206 with 4 HR in 44 games for he Angels, while playing SS, 2b, 3b, 1B and LF.
-They designated Harris for assignment on July 20, 2013 and he elected free agency three days later.
+He made the Angels' Opening Day roster as a utility player, and hit .206 with four home runs and 9 RBI in 44 games for the Angels, while playing shortstop, second base, third base, first base and left field.
+The Angels designated Harris for assignment on July 20, 2013, and he elected free agency three days later.

 New York Yankees

-Harris signed a minor league deal with the New York Yankees on July 26, 2013 and played in 22 games for the Scranton/Wilkes-Barre RailRiders, where he hit .233.
+Harris signed a minor league deal with the New York Yankees on July 26, 2013.
+He played in 22 games for the Triple-A Scranton/Wilkes-Barre RailRiders, where he hit .233 with a home run and 4 RBI.
 He was released on August 20.

 Texas Rangers

 Harris signed a minor league deal with the Texas Rangers one day later, on August 21.
-With the Round Rock Express, he was in 12 games and had 10 hits in 41 at-bats (.244).
+With the Round Rock Express, he appeared in 12 games and batted .244 with two home runs and 5 RBI.